1988 Singaporean general election: Results

 For the first time since independence, voter turnout experienced a decline, with 94.70 percent of voters in the contested constituencies casting their ballots.
 This represented a decrease of 0.95 percent from the previous general election.
 The PAP also recorded a fall in its popular vote share for the second consecutive election, dropping by 1.66 percentage points to 63.17 percent.
 Lee Kuan Yew's Tanjong Pagar once again emerged as the PAP's strongest-performing constituency, achieving 81.60 percent of the vote.
 It was the only constituency to secure more than 80 percent of votes, making it the top-performing ward for the fifth time in six elections.

 With SDP leader Chiam See Tong winning the sole opposition seat in Potong Pasir, two Non-constituency MP seats were offered to former solicitor-general and Law Society president Francis Seow, and veteran politician Lee Siew Choh.
 Both stood under the banner of the Workers' Party (WP) in Eunos GRC.
 Their campaign drew attention for openly criticising the PAP over alleged irregularities in financial matters, prompting Minister of State Tay Eng Soon to head the PAP team contesting Eunos.

 Ultimately, the PAP won the constituency with 50.89 percent of the vote, making it the election's most marginal victory with a winning margin of only 1.78 percent.
 As the best-performing opposition team to have lost, the WP team in Eunos qualified for the NCMP scheme.
 Seow, however, fled Singapore on 17 December to avoid arrest and was disqualified from taking up the seat.
 He had earlier been detained for 72 days without trial under the Internal Security Act (ISA), following accusations of receiving political campaign funding from the United States and facing charges of tax evasion.
 Lee Siew Choh accepted the NCMP offer, becoming Singapore's first NCMP and marking his return to Parliament after a 25-year absence having previously served as a legislator for both the PAP and later the Barisan Sosialis (BS).

 The opposition's overall popular vote share set several new records in this election.
 The WP secured 16.72 percent of the vote, the highest post-independence performance by any opposition party at the time.
-Conversely, Angkatan Islam recorded a vote share of just 1.50 percent, the lowest in post-independence history until it was surpassed in the 2025 election by the National Solidarity Party with 1.19 percent of the contested vote.
-Nonetheless, Angkatan Islam's overall national vote share of 0.02 percent remained the lowest ever recorded.
+Conversely, Angkatan Islam Singapura (ANGKASA) recorded a vote share of just 1.50 percent, the lowest in post-independence history until it was surpassed in the 2025 election by the National Solidarity Party with 1.19 percent of the contested vote.
+Nonetheless, ANGKASA's overall national vote share of 0.02 percent remained the lowest ever recorded.
 A total of five candidates forfeited their $4,000 election deposits.